 PHSC's men's baseball program started in 1992 competing in the Suncoast Conference as a NJCAA Division I program.
 In just the third year of the program, PHSC finished runner-up in the 1994 FCCAA state tournament.
 Other state tournament appearances were in 1995 and 1997.
 Also in 1995, the team won the Suncoast Conference championship.

-About the Coach
+About Coach Coleman

 Lyndon Coleman is in his first season as head coach taking over for PHSC athletic director Steve Winterling.
-Coleman had served as assistant coach and recruiting coordinator for three years prior to his appointment "Lyndon has been very instrumental in our success the past three years and brings a wealth of knowledge and college coaching experience to our program," said Winterling.
+Coleman had served as assistant coach and recruiting coordinator for three years prior to his appointment.
+"Lyndon has been very instrumental in our success the past three years and brings a wealth of knowledge and college coaching experience to our program," said Winterling.